olegos2/termux-box/README.md

 * `VirGL` — almost all devices

 ## Features
-* `termux-box` has automatic updates, so you don't have to reinstall it so often.
+* `Termux-box` has automatic updates, so you don't have to reinstall it so often.
 * TFM works a lot faster with custom wine.
 * The most lightweight rootfs.
 * `Proot` which is faster than proot-distro.